osak/ICFPC2014/submission/README.txt

 If any pill is found, it goes to that direction; otherwise it moves randomly.

+## Main Stratregy of Ghost AI
+Ghost AI generally traces Lambda-man.
+We have a two types of strategy, only trace and trace the expected position of lambda0man.

 ## Main Strategy of Coding
 At the first glance, we noticed the importance of GCC compiler because it is appearently kind of a Lisp machine (Unfortunately we didn't